by Susan J. Elliott, J.D., M.Ed.

 The Murders of Travis Alexander and Ryan Poston

 I examined Alexander’s killer, Jodi Arias, and her stalking behavior in Part 1 of this series.
 I have drafts about Poston’s killer, Shayna Hubers, but as she is getting a new trial, I’ve kept most in drafts.
-I wrote about my own experience with a stalker years ago HERE.
-I wrote about obsessive “love” HERE.
+I have written my own harrowing accounts with real live stalkers (Local), internet stalkers, being harassed, being a DV victim and being an advocate for victims of domestic violence victims.
+I have counseled people for over 25 years and know about obsessive love both as a victim and as a counselor of many.
 I hope to write more on this subject of male stalking victims.
 If you have questions or comments, email me and I will answer in upcoming articles or videos.
 To subscribe to our mailing list go HERE.

 This is to help anyone who thinks they are being stalked or a friend or family member of someone being stalked and that person is a man.